 Memsource has both a web-based and a desktop translation editor.
 The online editor is simple and intuitive, however, some translators find it lacks some functionalities and is slow when working on large projects.
 Prices start at $27 per month but there is also a free personal edition version with a two-file simultaneous translation limit, which might work for you if have a light workload.

 Wordbee is a translation management platform with a basic CAT tool.
 It focuses on collaboration and works well at the project management level but lacks some of the more advanced functionalities with speed reportedly an issue.
 It has a 15-day free trial, and prices start at $330 per year.

 XTM Cloud is an intuitive web-based translation tool with all the necessary functions and a solid support team.
 Annual subscriptions start at $61 per month, but you can only translate up to 20,000 words per month.
 For unlimited use, prices start at $359 per month.
 As with most other paid translation tools, there’s a 30-day free trial.

-Free cloud-based translation software tools in 2019
+Free cloud-based translation software tools

 Smartcat is one of the fastest-growing cloud-based software translation solutions for LSPs, translation agencies, and independent translators.